Middle School (Years 6 – 9)

 As mentioned, Middle School needs to provide an environment where students experience challenge, structure and success.
 To enable this the school’s RIVER values of Respect, Integrity, Vitality and Responsibility are a focus, with each student expected to follow and demonstrate them regularly.
 As a sub-school we continually strive to improve and be flexible in our practices in-order to cater for the dynamic and changing needs of society, our community and importantly our students.

-Currently the Middle School is comprised of 5 classes: two Year 6/7 classes, two Year 8 classes and one Year 9 class.
-Where practicable the 6/7 classes and the Year 8 classes are structured to enable the students to work with their Home Group teachers as much as possible and to spend Pastoral Care sessions with these teachers so that strong trusting relationships can be built and sustained.
+Currently the Middle School is comprised of 5 classes: two Year 6/7 classes, one Year 7/8 class, one Year 8 class and one Year 9 class.
+Where practicable the 6/7 classes, the Year 7/8 class and the Year 8 class are structured to enable the students to work with their Home Group teachers as much as possible and to spend Pastoral Care sessions with these teachers so that strong trusting relationships can be built and sustained.
 To further support our RIVER values and supportive environment, the Play is the Way program and activities underpin all interactions.

 Excellence Awards coincide with the Middle School’s Push for Excellence.
 Teachers nominate students who have displayed positive behaviour and attitude under the following five areas: